 - Will present on her IMHRO/ Janssen Rising Star Translational Research Award proposal at the 22nd IMHRO Music Festival for Brain Health in Napa Valley, CA on September 17, 2016.

-- Dr. Lindberg was elected an AAAS Fellow in recognition of her achievements in advancing science.
+- Was elected an AAAS Fellow in recognition of her achievements in advancing science.
 The announcement was made on November 27, 2018.
 The induction ceremony will be held at the 2019 AAAS Annual Meeting in Washington D.C. on February 16, 2019.

-- Dr. Puche was a recipient of the 2020 University of Maryland Golden Apple from the graduating medical Class of 2020 and was inducted into the Pass and Susel Academy of Teaching Excellence.
+- Was a recipient of the 2020 University of Maryland Golden Apple from the graduating medical Class of 2020 and was inducted into the Pass and Susel Academy of Teaching Excellence.

-- Dr. Puche was a recipient of the 2019 University of Maryland System Regents Faculty Award for Excellence in Teaching.
+- Was a recipient of the 2019 University of Maryland System Regents Faculty Award for Excellence in Teaching.
 The award is the highest honor that the Board of Regents bestows to recognize exemplary faculty achievement.
 Dr. Puche was presented the award at the Board of Regents meeting on April 19, 2019.

 - Featured in the cover story Anatomy: Crossroad in Medical Education in the spring 2016 issue of Medicine Bulletin.
 The article discusses the significant ways in which anatomical instruction has changed in the last few years – from classical lists of structures to training that is more interactive and clinically oriented.
 As the focus has changed so have the teaching modalities.
 Anatomy now uses “smart dissection tables” each equipped with a touch panel computer containing a wealth information all of which can be accessed with a touch of a finger.

-Dr. Zlebnik was selected to receive a Travel Fellowship to attend the 2020 Winter Conference on Brain Research in Big Sky, Montana.
-As a Panel Travel Fellow Awardee she will receive complimentary registration and a travel reimbursement award of up to $1,000.
+Was selected to receive a Travel Fellowship to attend the 2020 Winter Conference on Brain Research in Big Sky, Montana.
+As a Panel Travel Fellow Awardee, she will receive complimentary registration and a travel reimbursement award of up to $1,000.

 Sam Bacharach, Graduate Student, Program in Neuroscience in the laboratory of Donna Calu

-- Mr. Bacharach received a three-year, $38,376 Predoctoral National Research Service Award from the National Institute of Drug Abuse (NIH/NIDA) for "The Role of Cannabinoid Receptor-1 in Modulating Addiction Vulnerability."
+- Three-year, $38,376 Predoctoral National Research Service Award from the National Institute of Drug Abuse (NIH/NIDA) for "The Role of Cannabinoid Receptor-1 in Modulating Addiction Vulnerability."
 Joseph Cheer Professor, Department of Anatomy and Neurobiology was co-sponsor.

 - Five-year $1,931,250 (total costs) R01 from the National Institute on Drug Abuse to examine the “Role of basolateral amygdala projections in mediating individual differences in motivation and flexibility.”